The Summit Hiker: A Colorado Hike on the Flower Valley/Upper Straight Creek Trails

 Drive I-70 east 8 miles from Silverthorne exit 205 to the Eisenhower Tunnel.
 As you approach the tunnel, stay in the right lane and slow down to allow a safe right turn into the generous staging area 0.1 miles before the tunnel entrance.
 Drive slowly east through this open area to find a paved roadway right of the tunnel structure.
 This road makes a half-circle loop up and around the tunnel portal.
 You will pass the trailhead for your hike and the highway department building.
 Leave your car in the large parking lot just below.
 Walk the short distance back uphill to the trail.
 It begins beyond on a paved road at a vehicle closure gate.

 The trail, always rocky and narrow, rises north in a spectacular deep valley.
 Coon Hill, a large rock knob to the west, blocks majestic views to mountain ranges beyond, but these will appear as you climb.
-A cirque at the valley’s end rises to a knife-edge rim.
+A cirque at the valley's end rises to a knife-edge rim.
 Above it and beyond, Summit, Grand and Clear Creek counties meet at a shared boundary.
-Flowers here include pink Parry’s primrose in streams in late June and early July, fuchsia-colored elephant head, Whipple’s penstamen in purple and white, Indian paintbrush in palette of pinks, yellow groundsel, ruby-colored kings crown and rosy queen’s crown and white bog orchid, to name a few.
+Flowers here include pink Parry's primrose in streams in late June and early July, fuchsia-colored elephant head, Whipple's penstamen in purple and white, Indian paintbrush in palette of pinks, yellow groundsel, ruby-colored kings crown and rosy queen's crown and white bog orchid, to name a few.
 All bloom against a background of vivid green making this a good hiking place for wildflower viewing.

-Don’t miss the right turn just past mid-valley, where the formerly straight-ahead-north trail takes a sharp jog right, making this Colorado hiking trail idyllic mountain hiking for beginners.
-Then it begins long switchbacks up the valley’s east wall.
+Don't miss the right turn just past mid-valley, where the formerly straight-ahead-north trail takes a sharp jog right, making this Colorado hiking trail idyllic mountain hiking for beginners.
+Then it begins long switchbacks up the valley's east wall.
 Be looking for this.
-You’ll see a small path continuing north here.
-Avoid it; it’s a false trail.
+You'll see a small path continuing north here.
+Avoid it; it's a false trail.
 Views to the sky-jutting Gore Range, with rounded Buffalo Mountain as its southern anchor, begin to emerge.
 Soon, look southwest for the Saguache Range, famous for its 14,005-foot Mount of the Holy Cross.
-The Mount’s cross of snow for decades prompted pilgrimages to view it.
+The Mount's cross of snow for decades prompted pilgrimages to view it.

 As you climb the old road, you leave the sub-alpine meadows to enter a true alpine zone, where blue sky pilot, purple alpine kitten tail, pink dwarf clover and blue dwarf columbine cling to a rocky precipice.

-At the top, you may see lift towers from Loveland Ski Area.
+At the top of this Colorado hike, you may see lift towers from Loveland Ski Area.
 And you may see mountain goats that travel this high ridge.
 The hike ends here at the fell field, where hikers see show-stopper views east across the Front Range.
 Views to the west are just as momentous.